Iris-Black/Iris-Black.github.io/_posts/2021-11-27-BOW-WaPZ-&-Guerrilla-Girls.md

 #### Conveying the Issue Differently
 - While woman at point zero conveys the issue of unequal standing in the workplace through the comparison made with prostitution, the Guerrilla Girls take a more direct approach and order the reader to stop the unequal practices.

+#### What is different about the solutions offered by the creators?
+-